Image via author, Moose Lake, Boundary Waters, MN.

 By contrast, Abraham quickly obeyed in going to the mountain with Isaac.
 He did not try to be rational about the matter, nor did he operate from common sense.
 As far as we know, he never questioned what His God told Him to do.
 The account tells us that after being told to do this, Abraham arose early the next morning to go to the mountain and complete the assigned task.

-There was nothing about what was asked of Him that could be rationalized so he simply obeyed, believing that God had a solution to the problems his obedience would cause.
+There was nothing about what was asked of him that could be rationalized so Abraham simply obeyed, believing that God had a solution to the problems his obedience would cause.
 Hebrews 11:17-19 “By faith Abraham, when put to the test, offered up Isaac.
 He who had received the promises was ready to offer up his only son,of whom he had been told, “It is through Isaac that descendants shall be named for you.”
 He considered the fact that God is able even to raise someone from the dead—and figuratively speaking, he did receive him back.”

 My friends, Frank and Eva Roberson, were two who in faith walked with God.
 The Robersons raised up a son, Don, who was one of my dad’s best friends.
 Don was the first missionary pilot killed in service with Missionary Aviation Fellowship.
 When Frank retired, he and Eva gave up their home and became itinerant, working at Christian conference centers and helping people in any way they could.
 After Eva died, Frank took up traveling seasonally to grow food and offer help to missionaries in Honduras and Alaska.
 As long as Frank lived, he was never wanting for anything necessary for godly living.